danielharrell/open-eyes-lect-2017-18/Open.md

 since it can never be escaped.
 We might even make philosophical reflection a matter of self-embrace from the start.
 Consider the way one philosopher does this:

-as if

-philosophy began in :  chopenhauer does this, to begin a book thatn the memorable opening to his *World as Will and Representation*, in the famous We might even embrace the self at the start of philosophical reflection, It can even start to seem as if there is nothing at the start of philosophical reflection, Unless we embrace this self as the start of philosophical reflection, And it is even possible to embrace this self at the start of philosophical reflection,

 Nor do we need the arguments of philosophy to reach this conclusion.
 And other ways of reaching it, as they broaden